cemreefe/are-you-wearing-your-mask/README.md

 ### Duplicates

-Since the algorithm currently used takes input frame by frame and does not do object tracking, a way to identify previously people previously seen by the model and not take them into account.
+Since the algorithm takes input frame by frame and does not do any sort of object tracking, a way to identify previously people previously seen by the model and not take them into account was needed.
 To achieve this we keep recently seen people in memory.
-If an image similar to one that is recently read is encountered, the image in memory is updated and its age reset.
-This way in the next frame this image will be similar to the newly extracted image.
+If an image similar to one that is recently seen is encountered, the image in memory is updated and its age is reset.
+This way in the next iteration this image will again be similar to its newer version.

 <div style="text-align:center"><img src="https://github.com/cemreefe/are-you-wearing-your-mask/blob/master/media/similarity/similarity.png?raw=true" alt="different and similar images by MSE and Imagehash difference"/></div>